Therapy for Late-Diagnosed ADHD and Autism in Florida: Finally Understanding Why You've Always Felt Different

 You try to implement "neurodivergent-friendly" strategies.
 You see tips online about routines, planners, body doubling, accommodations.
 Some might work for a while.
 But sometimes they don’t.
 That’s because strategies designed for generic ADHD or autism don't account for your specific brain, your cultural context, your history of masking and trauma.

 You're dealing with conflicting advice if you're AuDHD.
 ADHD resources tell you to embrace novelty and flexibility.
 Autism resources tell you to create structure and routine.
-You're stuck in the middle trying to figure out which advice applies to you, and the contradiction is exhausting.
+You're stuck in the middle trying to figure out which advice applies to you and when, since both appeal to you at different times.
+Trying to decipher that contradiction can be exhausting.

 You expect your family to understand now that you have a diagnosis.
 But if you're Latinx or first-generation, your family might dismiss it.
-"Everyone has trouble focusing."
+"Everyone gets distracted sometimes."
 "You're just making excuses."
 "We didn't have these labels growing up and we turned out fine."
 The diagnosis doesn't change their perspective—and that hurts.

 The shame doesn't just disappear.
 Even with a diagnosis, you still feel inadequate when you can't do "simple" things.
 You still beat yourself up for forgetting, for struggling, for needing more support than others.
 Decades of internalizing "you're lazy" or "you're difficult" don't vanish just because you now know it's neurodivergence.